NortonAAA/Team_D_Final_Project/README.md

 ## Machine Learning

-After reviewing machine learning models, we believe that a "linear" model will benefit our project the most by giving us the most accurate output.
+After reviewing machine learning models, we believe that a **linear model** will benefit our project the most by giving us the most accurate output.
 The primary directive of our model is to make a projection for 2-5 years out.
-We believe that it will be a sufficent time interval.
-Our model should predict a linear trend.
+We believe that it will be a sufficent time interval. **Our model should predict a linear trend**.